utah-cs4470-sp23/class/hw6/README.md

 ## Printing the output

+As discussed in class, we recommend defining a new set of types for type trees, separate from your types for type AST nodes.
+That means defining a top-level type for type tree (traditionally, this is called `Ty`, but we recommend `ResolvedType`) and subtypes for each kind of type (such as `IntRType`, `ArrayRType`, and so on).
+This separation will be useful to ensure that you resolve type definitions (the `type` command) in later assignments.

 Much like in the parser, your type checker must produce S-expression parse trees when passed the `-t` and print `Compilation failed` or `Compilation succeeded` when type checking.
 The only difference from